Considerations for Professionals Working with Culturally and Linguistically Diverse Families

 There is a great need for service systems and support organizations to reach out and connect with culturally and linguistically diverse families in ways that open doors for all families.
-We can’t ask for what we don’t know, which is why it’s so important for both families and professionals to connect and understand each other.
+However, we can’t ask for what we don’t know.
+That’s why it’s so important for both families and professionals to connect and understand each other.
 The following considerations by professionals can help bridge the information gap so that all families can have better access to the services their loved one needs.

 IDENTIFY FAMILY ORIGIN

 Identify the family origin to assess how unfamiliar you are with their culture, then begin your research.